page_title_detailed

 general_content

-These medicines reduce the amount of estrogen your body makes.
+Gonadotropin-releasing hormone (GnRH) agonists, also known as luteinizing hormone-releasing hormone (LHRH) analogs, are medicines that reduce the amount of estrogen your body makes.
 They shut down your ovaries temporarily.
 When the ovaries stop making as much estrogen, hormone receptor-positive breast cancer cells can’t continue to grow.
 These medicines are usually paired with other forms of hormonal therapy.
 They may be used with the goal of preserving your fertility, though this method hasn’t yet been proved.

 Medicines in this class are: